 - 1. Engineering in the Editor

 - Combined element with value status 01

-- Line color from ALC inactive
+- ▶ Line color from ALC inactive

-- Fill color from ALC inactive
+Fill color from ALC inactive

-2. Results in the following in Runtime:

-- Source color = green - Color not energized and construction color of the line: White - Defined line and fill color of the combined element: black - Switch status: on/closed (value1)
+- 2. Produces the following in the Runtime with: - Source color = green - Color not energized and construction color of the line: white - Defined line and fill color of the combined element: black - Switching status: on/closed (value1)

-Connection points of procedural elements
+3.1.1.2 Connection points of procedural elements